 Companies like Dell have ambitious goals to go carbon neutral, and they’re well aware that recycling old tech won’t ever be enough to reach those goals.
 Concept Luna goes far beyond recycling, injecting sustainability into how laptops are designed to make them far more reusable in the future.

 Dell says this would dramatically increase both the long-term repairability of the laptops and the ability to reuse components.
-According to Dell, the goal is to get up to three complete life cycles from the motherboard, which would be harvested from laptops that are traded in.
+According to Dell, the goal is to get up to three complete life cycles from the motherboard, which would be harvested from

 For example, someone might buy a high-end XPS laptop one year, and then decide to trade it in for another just a year or two later.
 Hypothetically, Dell could then harvest the motherboard and reuse it in a cheaper product in the Inspiron line.